THREE – mustard gas

 The first time I awoke from a cardiac arrest (yes, there are more) I was more confused than surprised.
 I had arrested without really knowing what was going on so return to consciousness brought no surprise, nor relief, nor joy.
 Just confusion.
 There was a sense of whiteness, courtesy of the painted ceiling, so I half-heartedly thought that this might be God’s waiting room but this notion was quickly dispelled when I noticed the stanchion on the edge of my vision.
 Oh whoopee, I was in a hospital bed.
 Besides, God’s waiting room would surely have had a telly.
 And cable, of course.

 The confusion abated as I looked around.
 I seemed to be breathing normally despite the oxygen mask wrapped round my gob and I didn’t feel any different than usual.
 The bonus was that the rapid heartbeat had gone.
-I was back with the rest of you, the normal bunch, beating on all cylinders.
+I was back with the rest of you, the normal bunch, bananas, hearts beating on all cylinders.

 In the end I was in that hospital for about a week.
 I was expecting some kind of diagnosis and a corresponding recovery plan.
 Instead a week later I got little more than a group scratching of heads.
 Nothing wrong with me, it appeared.
 Still, you never know.
 Perhaps St George’s (specialist hospital) would find something.
 By this time it was beginning to dawn on me that my rather naïve view of medicine was just that, naïve.
 As a child you are led to believe that when you get ill the medicine man will pop round, reach into his bag and produce the very thing.
 X + Y = Z, as sure as eggs is eggs.
 Well maths was never my strong point and as it turns out, X, Y and Z are all relative.
 As for the eggs, a word of advice, don’t eat them when you’re in hospital (see below).

 One good thing came out of my confinement (or so I am told) and that is that I gave up smoking.
 I was surprised how easy it was.
 I had ‘given up’ many times (many many times) and never made it beyond a week (let’s face it I never made it beyond two days).
 The only thing I successfully ‘gave up’ was the idea that I had any will-power whatsoever.
-As soon as I had made the decision to give up, the future suddenly became an interminable stretch of time cigarette-less.
+As soon as I had made the decision to give up, the future suddenly became an interminable stretch of time, cigarette-less.
 I was wanting another one before I’d finished the last one I would ever have.
 It is an absolute fact that I left my professional ACCA examinations early because I so needed a fag (not a reference to the school I went to.
-Wikipedia).
+Ref: Wikipedia).
 And yet, in this instance I never felt the urge again.
 Not that I would recommend this sort of strategy to anyone wishing to quit.
 I would stick to the Nicotin if I were you.

 So a week later I was at St George’s.
 Frightening is not the word.
 Harris Ward was like a draughty old barn that seemed to extend as far as the eye could see, with a row of beds on each side.
 Peeling paint, broken ceiling tiles, antiquated pipe work, it had it all.
-Carry On Doc come to life, with Sid James on the right dipping a thermometer in his tea (reality check here, if you put your thermometer in hospital tea it will indicate a lower not higher temperature) and matron moving one boob across the other as she strode hither and thither, achieving it would appear, absolutely nothing.
+Carry On Doc come to life, with Sid James on the right dipping a thermometer in his tea (reality check here, if you put your thermometer in hospital tea it will deliver a lower not higher temperature) and matron moving one boob across the other as she strode hither and thither, achieving it would appear, absolutely nothing.

 Another digression (there’ll be plenty of those) before we move on.
 I am going to mention the D word.
 Yes, death.
 Possibly my memory is playing tricks on me but at this stage the prospect of death never occurred to me.
 I did not think about it at all.
 This was to totally change in the years to come but at this stage it never crossed my mind.
 I think I was consumed by the maudlin thought that my life was getting really fucked up here and that I had no control over it any more.
 Like being chopped off at the knees, I was powerless.
 If there was a grim reaper around he was just there to knee-cap me.
 Probably just something he did on his day off.
 For fun, I mean.